 This course aims to guide and assess the development of knowledge, skills and competence relating to the health and social care workforce.
-It serves as the required qualification for registration and regulatory requirements in the social care sector and is based on the Health & Social Care National Occupational Standards.
+It serves as the required qualification for registration and regulatory requirements in the social care sector and is based on the Health and Social Care National Occupational Standards.

 You must be aged over 16 and working on a paid basis in a health and social care role.
 This qualification is suitable for workers in Adult Health and Social Care Services in roles such as senior care assistants, support workers and key workers in residential settings, domiciliary services, community and primary care environments, day services and supported living projects.

-This qualification is also suitable for those working with individuals with more complex needs such as dementia, mental health needs, learning difficulties or addiction/dependency.
+The qualification is also suitable for those working with individuals with more complex needs such as dementia, mental health needs, learning difficulties or addiction/dependency.

 Learners must achieve a minimum of 58 credits.
 This must include 28 credits from the mandatory units plus 30 credits from the optional knowledge and competence units.

 You will also study Functional Skills in English and Maths.